VicPeralta/VicPeralta/README.md

 Just finished HTML / CSS Module
 <img src="./module1.png" width="90%" height="auto"/>

-- 🔭 I’m currently working on preparing my portfolio, come back later to see it.
+- 🔭 I’m currently working on preparing my portfolio, please come back later to see it.
 - 🌱 I’m currently learning Javascript and its tools
 - 👯 I’m looking to collaborate on any project
 - 🤔 I’m looking for help with preparing for job interviews